 Inclusion Criteria: men and women

-Pregnancy, lactating, actively losing weight, nonsedentary, greater than Class I hypertension,require alterations in heart medications, Diabetics.
+Pregnancy, lactating, actively losing weight, nonsedentary, greater than Class I hypertension,require alterations in heart medications, Diabetes, use of exogenous hormones.

 Check Your Eligibility